Node.js DNS Resolution: lookup, resolve & c-ares

 -> OS getaddrinfo()

-That completion path keeps slow resolver work away from JavaScript execution.
+This keeps slow resolver work away from JavaScript execution.
 Timers can fire.
 Existing sockets can read.
 Promises can settle.
 The lookup callback arrives later.
-At the same time, thread-pool capacity is finite.
-A burst of slow OS lookups can sit beside file-system and crypto work in the same pool.
+The trade-off is worker-pool pressure.
+A burst of slow OS lookups can sit beside file-system and crypto work in the same finite pool.

 for (const host of hosts) {